 Managers Hate Conflict

 Most people do not enjoy conflict.
-In fact, many do their best to avoid it.
+Many do their best to avoid it.
 When you are a leader, this is not an option.
 That said, some managers avoid conflict like the plague.
-They fear conflict, want to be liked or both.
-These managers assign the bulk of the work to the over-achievers and refuse to address issues with prickly employees who cause problems.
-As a result, productivity slows and resentment intensifies among the workforce, magnifying existing problems and turning cracks into destructive craters.
+They fear conflict, want to be liked, or both.
+These managers assign the bulk of the work to the overachievers and refuse to address issues with employees who are difficult to work with.
+As a result, productivity slows and resentment intensifies among the workforce, exacerbating existing problems and turning minor issues into destructive crises.

 Solution:

 Preventing this scenario starts at the hiring process.
-Instruct your human resources personnel to qualify job candidates according to their previous management successes.
-Ferret out candidates who cannot verify their successes with hard numbers or references.
-People who have had demonstrated success in a manager role likely do not fear conflict.
+Instruct your human resources personnel to evaluate job candidates based on their previous management successes.
+Ferret out candidates who cannot verify their successes with complex numbers or references.
+People who have demonstrated success in a managerial role likely do not fear conflict.

 What do you do about your current managers?
-As with slacker employees, do not give up on them until you have given them a fair shot.
-Meet one-on-one with them to get to the bottom of their conflict related anxiety.
+As with slackers, do not give up on them until you have given them a fair shot.
+Meet one-on-one with them to get to the bottom of their conflict-related anxiety.
 Make it clear to them that you are happy to support their efforts to overcome it and provide them with the resources to do so.
-Take it a step further by providing annual leadership training for managers.
+Take it a step further by giving annual leadership training for managers.

 Common Issue #3:

 Being too hard on employees is also detrimental.
-Some managers have an “it-is-my-way-or-the-highway” attitude that makes it nearly impossible for employees to complete their work in an efficient way.
+Some managers have an “it-is-my-way-or-the-highway” attitude that makes it nearly impossible for employees to complete their work efficiently.
 These managers hover and are constantly inserting themselves during the process.
 Not all these managers are harsh, but many are, as they believe they know best in every single situation.

 Being treated poorly breeds resentment among employees and makes it tempting for them to give up on doing good work altogether because they feel it is impossible to please their manager.
 69 percent of survey respondents said they considered changing jobs because of micro-management.
 (2)